specklesystems/speckle-server/README.md

 ## Contributing

-Please make sure you read the [contribution guidelines](.github/CONTRIBUTING.md) for an overview of the best practices we try to follow.
+Please make sure you read the [contribution guidelines](.github/CONTRIBUTING.md) and [code of conduct](.github/CODE_OF_CONDUCT.md) for an overview of the practices we try to follow.

 ## Community